surma/surma.dev/content/things/rust-to-webassembly.md

   (export "__heap_base" (global 2)))
 ```

-Well, that’s no good.
-Turns out the `pub` declaration on our function is _not_ enough to get it to show up in our final WebAssembly module.
-I am not sure why the compiler is behaving that way.
+Turns out declaring a function as `pub` is _not_ enough to get it to show up in our final WebAssembly module.
+I kinda wish it was enough, but I suspect `pub` is exclusive about Rust module visibility, not about linker-level visibility.

 The quickest way to change the compiler's behavior is to explicitly give the function an export name: